GrosSacASac/DOM99/CONTRIBUTING.md

  * explain the philosophy that dom99 is really low level API and is made to be encapsulated inside a framework that give better developer experience.
 Show how to do it inside create-dom99-app
  * explain better where dom99 comes from and what differentiates it
  * compare values before updating ? with data-compare-before ?
+ * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
+ * see how checking for equality before assigning textContent affects performance
  * Create a better documentation experience
-	* New html page with articles
+	* New html page with articles, possible categories
 		* Security
 		* Performance
 		* DOM the good parts